echeran/smile-of-murugan/webbook/chapter07.md

 traditional.
-Because of the traditional situations, themes, motives and formulae, and because of the language stereotype, there is an underlying *unity* of though-content, diction, style and form of the classical poetry.¹
+Because of the traditional situations, themes, motives and formulae, and because of the language stereotype, there is an underlying *unity* of though-content, diction, style and form of the classical poetry.[^itinerant-bard-unity-language]

+[^itinerant-bard-unity-language]: As Kailasapathy rightly observes, "the itinerant life of the bards. spread the bardic language.
+The evolution of standard Tamil was an inevitable concomitant of bardic literature".

 This brings us to the problem of the individuality of the poet, and of his originality; also, to the problem of imitation within the corpus.
-According to *Tolkāppiyam* and its commentator Iḷampūraṇar, in a good poem, unity should prevail among the details of a theme, and 1 As Kailasapathy rightly observes, "the itinerant life of the bards. spread the bardic language.
-The evolution of standard Tamil was an inevitable concomitant of bardic literature".

-the theme itself should be in harmony with tradition.
+According to *Tolkāppiyam* and its commentator Iḷampūraṇar, in a good poem, unity should prevail among the details of a theme, and the theme itself should be in harmony with tradition.
 In these traditional and greatly stylized poems it is almost impossible to point out individual authorship.
 The problem of an independent,